razlan31/Kindraapp/replit.md

 ## Changelog

-- June 18, 2025: REFINED EDGY QUOTE STYLE - Updated edgy style to be constructive and empowering rather than harsh or negative
+- June 18, 2025: REFINED EDGY QUOTE STYLE - Updated edgy style to be witty, cheeky, and empowering rather than harsh or negative
-  - Changed AI prompts from "brutally honest, wake-up-call" to "direct, honest relationship truth"
+  - Changed AI prompts to "cheeky, empowering relationship truth" with "playful directness"
-  - Updated system message to focus on "clarity and empowerment, not cruelty"
+  - Updated system message to describe coach as "witty, confident" who is "cheeky and clever about healthy boundaries"
-  - Replaced harsh fallback quotes with empowering alternatives emphasizing self-worth
+  - Replaced harsh fallback quotes with clever, confidence-building alternatives like "Clarity is sexy.
+Mixed signals are not."
-  - Edgy style now builds users up while being honest about relationship patterns
+  - Edgy style now uses wit and humor to build self-worth while addressing relationship patterns
-  - Maintains directness while avoiding cruel or overly negative messaging
+  - Maintains directness through clever observations rather than cruel or overly negative messaging

 - June 18, 2025: FOUR QUOTE STYLES SYSTEM - Added fourth quote style "soft positive affirmating" with even distribution
   - Expanded quote system from 3 to 4 distinct styles: beautiful, simple, edgy, and soft